betsalel-williamson/fpga-hello-world/.work-items/migrate-from-make-to-mise/design.md

 ## 2. Technical Design

 The migration involves replacing `Makefile`s in `src/systemverilog/hello_world/`, `src/verilog/hello_world/`, and `src/vhdl/hello_world/` with equivalent tasks defined in new `mise.toml` files within those directories.
 A root `mise.toml` file will be introduced to define global tools (e.g., `python`) and orchestrate `install-all` and `clean-all` tasks for these `src/` sub-repositories, delegating sub-repository specific build and initialization tasks to their respective `mise.toml` files.
 Additionally, `hk` will be integrated to manage commit hooks and linters, ensuring code quality and consistency.
-For HDL code formatting, `Verible` will be used for SystemVerilog and Verilog, and `vhdlfmt` will be used for VHDL. **Note: HDL tools (`verilator`, `iverilog`, `ghdl`, `verible-verilog-format`, `vhdlfmt`) are assumed to be installed manually on the system and available in the PATH.
+For HDL code formatting, `Verible` will be used for SystemVerilog and Verilog, and `vsg` will be used for VHDL. **Note: HDL tools (`verilator`, `iverilog`, `ghdl`, `verible-verilog-format`, `vsg`) are assumed to be installed manually on the system and available in the PATH.
 Future work may involve integrating these into a tool manager like Aqua or Mise registry.** This aligns with the project's goal of consolidating tooling and simplifying the development environment setup.

 ## 3. Key Changes